Best Beer Gardens Brighton & Sussex

 The Hare and Hounds, London Rd

 This massive pub on the busy Preston Circus junction might not appear to be the sort of place with a tranquil outside space, okay tranquil might be pushing it, but it has got a fab outdoor area.
 With characterful booths and greenery in abundance this is a great spot for some outdoor eating and drinking with friends and loved ones.
-With a fantastic selection of craft beers, ales and spirits plus the kitchen (which is soon to be in the hands of The Little Blue Smokehouse), The Hare and Hounds is a top pub for any occasion.
+With a fantastic selection of craft beers, ales and spirits plus the kitchen, franchised to The Little Blue Smokehoue, The Hare and Hounds is a top pub for any occasion.
 Photo credit: The Hare and Hounds

 The Park View, Preston Drove

 As the name suggests, this pub comes with views over the glorious Preston Park.
 This large corner pub dominates the area, and is a popular venue with locals and visitors alike.
-The garden area has many different levels and areas, four in fact, meaning that you can find your own space.
+The garden area has four different levels and areas, so you can find your own space to fill with a group or wile away an afternoon.
 With a BBQ, outdoor bar and covered dining area, the Preston Park offers sun worshippers and al fresco drinkers many options when it comes to their summer pub enjoyment.
 Photo credit: The Park View

 The Setting Sun, Windmill Street